-As you know, WireGuard is a VPN that allows us to securely tunnel both our personal network and surfing.
-This gives us secure and reliable Internet access from a smartphone or personal computer.
+As you know, WireGuard — is a VPN that allows us to create a secure tunnel for both personal networks and surfing.
+This provides us with safe and reliable Internet access from a smartphone or personal computer.

 How to install it on a clean server can be found in this article.

-In this tutorial, we'll look at how to install WireGuard in a Docker container using Docker Compose.
+In this guide, we will look at how to install WireGuard in a Docker container using Docker Compose.

-But first, you need to update the OS packages.
+But first, we need to update the OS packages.

 apt update